-The Heritage Rail Trail County Park winds for 21 miles through urban and rural landscapes between the city of York and the Maryland state line.
+The Heritage Rail Trail County Park winds for more than 22 miles through urban and rural landscapes between the city of York and the Maryland state line.
 It connects Maryland's Torrey C. Brown Rail Trail with the historic district of York, PA.
 The trail has blue stone dust on top of a crusted stone base and is well-suited for hybrid bikes.

 The trail starts in York behind a replication of the town's colonial courthouse.
 Heading south, the trail passes through an urban landscape along the banks of Codorus Creek.
 After a little more than 1 mile the trail leaves the city and enters the countryside, where the trail is flanked by fields and forests.